 - Biswas, Dipayan, Dhruv Grewal, and Anne Roggeveen (2010), “How the Order of Sampled Experiential Products Affects Choice,” Journal of Marketing Research, 47 (3), 508-519.

 SELECT INVITED PRESENTATIONS

-On Topics related to Sensory Marketing: Cornell University; Yale University; Vienna University of Economics and Business (Austria); University of Bayreuth (Germany); RWTH-Aachen (Germany); UiT (Norway); Linnaeus University (Sweden); University of Lorraine (France); Reims Management School (France); IDRAC (France); Indian School of Business (India); INSEEC (France); DLG Food Testing Agency (Germany); IBM Center for Social Software (Cambridge, MA); Nokia (Finland) (2010).
+On Topics related to Sensory Marketing: Cornell University; Yale University; Vienna University of Economics and Business (Austria); University of Bayreuth (Germany); University of Amsterdam (Netherlands); RWTH-Aachen (Germany); University of Magdeburg (Germany); UiT (Norway); Linnaeus University (Sweden); University of Lorraine (France); Reims Management School (France); IDRAC (France); Indian School of Business (India); INSEEC (France); DLG Food Testing Agency (Germany); IBM Center for Social Software (Cambridge, MA); Nokia (Finland) (2010).

 On Multi-Channel Retailing: New York University.

 I have collaborated on research projects with several companies across multiple countries (USA, France, Sweden, Germany, Norway, India, and Finland).
 Prominent among these include a major global restaurant chain (headquartered in the USA), a major airport retail chain (including a duty-free store) based in the USA, hotel chains (headquartered in the USA and in Europe), a major theme park based in Florida, major retail chains (headquartered in the USA and in Europe), an airport (in Europe), a global champagne brand (in France), a major coffee shop in Europe, a resort based in Europe, the food/cafeteria division of one of the largest school districts in the US, and hospitals (based in the USA and Asia), among others.